sph-mn/sph-lib/readme.md

 * (sph process create) - create child processes and process chains
 * (sph random-data) - generate random data. strings, booleans, lists, bytevectors, characters, ...
 * (sph record) - vectors as records
-* (sph scgi) - scgi interface. a server that accepts and parses scgi requests
+* (sph scgi) - scgi interface. a server that accepts scgi requests and passes them to a custom procedure
 * (sph scrypt) - use the scrypt key derivation function. depends on https://github.com/jkalbhenn/scrypt
 * (sph server) - a generic socket based server
 * (sph test) - automated code testing with composable modules
-* (sph test performance) - adaptive performance testing and comparison of procedures with formatted result display
+* (sph test performance) - adaptive performance testing with formatted result display
-* (sph thread-pool) - generic thread-pool that uses signal-conditions and has a customisable queue type
+* (sph thread-pool) - generic thread-pool that uses wait-conditions to pause unused threads and has a customisable queue type
 * (sph time) - time as integers of international atomic time (tai) nanoseconds since the unix epoch and a vector date object. conversions for utc and the gregorian calendar
 * (sph time gregorian) - gregorian calendar calculations
 * (sph time rfc3339) - parse and create strings in the rfc3339 time format